LioQing/Phy-Notes/E9/Ch1.md

 4. falls on **retina**
 5. nerve impulses sent to the brain through **optic nerve**

+image produced in the eye:
+- inverted
+- real
+- diminished

 medium | refractive index
 --- | ---
 air | 1.00